christophsk/fast-rake/README.md

 `fast-rake` is library for keyword extraction built to efficiently process large collections of text.
-The performance gains derive from using optimized regular expressions for stop words and Python-specific optimizations.
+The performance gains derive from using optimized regular expressions for stop words and a few Python-specific optimizations.

 The Rapid Automatic Keyword Extraction (RAKE) algorithm is described in [Rose, S., et al., (2010)](https://onlinelibrary.wiley.com/doi/10.1002/9780470689646.ch1).